fc-ideas/idea-potential/README.md

 We argue that the most promising research paradigms are those with high generative potential: paradigms that support composable generators across implementation, inference, and theory revision; preserve semantic validity; and provide bidirectional translations between formal artifacts and human-usable structure.
 The framework presented here offers a way to identify such paradigms early, diagnose stagnation, and guide the design of future systems.

-The lesson is not to imitate a specific paradigm, but to build systems that preserve validity while expanding the space of reachable, interpretable ideas.
+The lesson is to build systems that preserve validity while expanding the space of reachable, interpretable ideas.

 ## 12. Residual Uncertainty